 Psychologists complete a 4 year undergraduate degree which focuses predominantly on the statistics of human behaviour.
 After completing a 4 year degree, Psychologists complete another 2 years of a masters degree or a 2 year internship.
-Psychologists may then continue their studies to obtain their doctorate; usually a PhD in Psychology – like Dr Amanda White and Dr Alistair Campbell, here at M1 Psychology.
+Psychologists may then continue their studies to obtain their doctorate; usually a PhD in Psychology – like Dr Jan Philamon, Dr Terry Olesen, and Dr Amanda White, here at M1 Psychology.

 Psychiatrists are always medical doctors, who have then embarked on several years of specialist training within a hospital setting to become a psychiatrist.
 Both Psychologists and Psychiatrists can have a doctorate, but usually psychologists have a doctorate in psychology, and psychiatrists in medicine.

 Psychiatrists are therefore experts in treatment of conditions that require medications as they can prescribe medication.
 Psychiatrists work with more serious health conditions and mental health problems as they have a medical background.
 Psychiatrists will often have roles such as the director of a public hospital’s mental health ward or work in private practice.